iamejdev/secure-vpc-terraform/README.md

     ```
 ### Teardown

-To avoid incurring AWS charges, destroy all created infrastructure when you are finished.
+To prevent ongoing AWS charges, it is important to destroy all infrastructure created by this project when no longer needed.
+The following command will remove all resources managed by this Terraform configuration.

 ```bash
 terraform destroy
 ```